sarat-gautham/Task-Management-Application/README.md

 👉Development Tools: npm, nodemon, react-scripts

 **Note:**
-After downloading the application files, ensure that all necessary dependencies are installed by running the following commands to install npm, nodemon, and react-scripts.
+After downloading the application files, ensure that all necessary dependencies are installed by running the following commands to install npm, nodemon and react-scripts.
 This will allow the application to run smoothly without any errors.